Is Simple Analytics a great alternative to Google Analytics?

 Simple Analytics provides the possibility to extract raw data to use for your internal dashboards and tooling.
 Remember, it’s your data, so you should be in total control.
 It’s possible to use our API (for aggregated data) or use our user interface to export the raw data in many different formats.

-Import your Google Analytics data
+Import Google Analytics data